victor-busami/usalama_jijini/README.md

 ## 👥 Team Collaboration Guide

-**Usalama wa Watu** is a collaborative software project built by a team of five developers to improve community safety and incident reporting through technology.
+**usalama_jijini** is a collaborative software project built by a team of five developers to improve community safety and incident reporting through technology.

 ### 🚀 **Project Overview**